veryMaker/signum-node/README.md

 DB.Username=
 DB.Password=
 ```

-Please modify the `DB.Url` to your own specifications (port 3306 is the standard port from MariaDB) and also set the `DB.Username` and `DB.Password`accorrdently to your setup for the created DB-Instance.
+Please modify the `DB.Url` to your own specifications (port 3306 is the standard port from MariaDB) and also set the `DB.Username` and `DB.Password` according your setup for the created database.

 **UPnP-Portforwarding**